-Notice.
-Failure to comply with the following may result in property damage.
+$\textbf{Notice.} \ \ \textbf{Failure to comply with the following may result in property damage}.$

 - To ensure there is enough space for the cube enclosures, the pedestals must be installed a minimum of four inches from the wall. - 1.
 Lift the cardboard packaging off of the cube enclosures and pedestals.
-Do not cut the packaging with a knife. - Remove the back panels and set aside in a location where the panels will not be damaged.The panels are secured with two sprint release clips each.
+Do not cut the packaging with a knife. - 2.
+Remove the back panels and set aside in a location where the panels will not be damaged.

+The panels are secured with two sprint release clips each.
 Press down on the clips and tilt the top of the panel out, and lift the panel away.

-Α To secure pedestals to each other, connect at the four points on each side panel. В To secure display cubes to the pedestal, connect at the two points at the back and the two points at the front. С To secure display cubes, connect at the two points on the support bracket.
-(PE70/PE70HD pedestals only) D Front Panel (faces the room) Е Adjustable feet (Qty.
+Α To secure pedestals to each other, connect at the four points on each side panel.
+B To secure display cubes to the pedestal, connect at the two points at the back and the two points a С To secure display cubes, connect at the two points on the support bracket.
+(All models except the 50SXGAFA pedestal) D Front Panel (faces the room) Е Adjustable feet (Qty.
 4)